supernintendo/eon/README.md

 ## Safety

-`from_file` will return an error tuple when attempting to load a file that could execute arbitrary code.
-Any map which contains an expression tuple starting with any value other than `:{}` or `%{}` is rejected.
+`from_file` will return an error tuple when attempting to load a .eon file that could execute arbitrary code.
+Loaded files produce an AST which is considered unsafe if at least one of the AST's expression tuples contains a `:{}` or `%{}` as its first element.
+This effectively limits loaded files to native Elixir data structures and constant values (numbers, atoms and so on).

-You can bypass this using `EON.from_file_unsafe`.
-This function also allows passing a keyword list as a second argument, which binds unbound variables in the loaded file.
+You can bypass the safety check using `EON.from_file_unsafe`.
+This function also takes a keyword list as its second argument.
+Unbound variables will be bound according to the key value pairs within this list.
 For example, given the following file `unsafe.eon`:

 ```elixir
 %{